sara-sabr/github-evaluation/slide-one.md

 3. Will demontrate how to easily host your project on GitHub
 4. Managing merge conflicts is *important* when working on the same file on two different branches
 5. How to manage vulnerable dependencies and prevent exposing sensitive data

+### Team Lead

+The following course should be taken by all team researchers.
+  - Git Handbook
+  - Uploading your project to GitHub
+  - Reviewing pull requests
+  - Managing merge conflicts
+  - Securing your workflows

+### Why

+1. Git handbok necessary when working with Git and GitHub
+2. A how to plan in deploying your project
+3. Request reviews, review someone's code, respond to reviews and approve pull requests.
+4. Managing merge conflicts is *important* when working on the same file on two different branches
+5. How to manage vulnerable dependencies and prevent exposing sensitive data